clay/clay-kiln/docs/editing-components.md

 * `truthy` (only checks field data, no value needed)
 * `falsy` (only checks field data, no value needed)

+{% hint style="info" %}

-> #### info::Deep Field Comparisons
+#### Deep Field Comparisons

->
-> You can compare against deep fields (like `checkbox-group` or `complex-list`) by using dot-separated paths, e.g. `featureTypes.New York Magazine Story`.
+You can compare against deep fields (like `checkbox-group` or `complex-list`) by using dot-separated paths, e.g. `featureTypes.New York Magazine Story`.
 Don't worry about the spaces, as Kiln will parse it correctly to pull the relevant data.
 Note that this only works against proper _fields_, not any arbitrary non-kiln property.

+{% endhint %}

 ### Standard Input Arguments